Laboratory Syrian hamster: Infection research

 Syrian hamsters have been infected with a range of disease causing agents to study both the disease and the cause of the disease.

 Hantavirus pulmonary syndrome is a medical condition in humans caused by any of the Hantavirus species.
 Syrian hamsters easily contract Hantavirus species, but they do not get the same symptoms as humans, and the same infection that is deadly in humans have effects ranging from nothing to flu to death in Syrian hamsters.
 Because hamsters become easily infected, they are used to study the pathogenesis of Hantavirus.
 Andes virus and Maporal viruses infect hamsters and cause pneumonia and edema.
 The Sin Nombre virus and Choclo virus will infect hamsters but not cause any disease.

 SARS coronavirus causes severe acute respiratory syndrome in humans.
 Syrian hamsters may be infected with the virus, and like humans will have viral replication and lesions in the respiratory tract which can be examined with histopathological tests.
 However, hamsters do not develop clinical symptoms of the disease.
 Hamsters might be used to study the infection process.

 Leptospira viruses cause Leptospirosis in humans and similar symptoms in Syrian hamsters.
 Syrian hamsters are used to test drugs to treat the disease.

-Bacteria which have been studied by infection Syrian hamsters with them include Leptospira, Clostridium difficile, Mycoplasma pneumoniae, and Treponema pallidum.
+Bacteria that have been studied by infection Syrian hamsters with them include Leptospira, Clostridioides difficile, Mycoplasma pneumoniae, and Treponema pallidum.

 Parasites which have been studied by infecting Syrian hamsters with them include Toxoplasma gondii, Babesia microti, Leishmania donovani, Trypanosoma cruzi, Opisthorchis viverrini, Taenia, Ancylostoma ceylanicum, and Schistosoma.

 Syrian hamsters are infected with scrapie so that they get transmissible spongiform encephalopathy.

 In March 2020, researchers from the University of Hong Kong have shown that Syrian hamsters could be a model organism for COVID-19 research.